BaPSF/bapsflib/changelog/README.rst

   session or adding missing docs.
 * ``removal``: Feature deprecation and/or feature removal.
 * ``trivial``: A change which has no user facing effect or is tiny change.
+* ``pkg_management``:  A change related to package management, like updates to continuous integration (CI).
+A change should only be placed in this category if it does not fit in any of the other categories.

 So for example: ``123.feature.rst``, ``456.bugfix.rst``, ``111.feature.1.rst``,
 ``111.feature.2.rst``, etc.